juliusgromyko/M3Framework/readme.md

 ## 📖 About the Framework

-Traditional standards like ISO 27001 or NIST are invaluable "maps," but they often fail to provide a "vehicle" for execution in resource-constrained environments.
+Traditional standards like ISO 27001, ISO 42001 or NIST are invaluable "maps," but they often fail to provide a "vehicle" for execution in resource-constrained environments.
 They tell you *what* to do, but not *how* to do it with a lean team.

 **M3 Framework operationalizes Zero Trust and Compliance through a continuous cycle:**